Aram-ubc/TNODiscoverer2/README.md

 |6b|CandidateFinder.ipynb|.npy (classification output from Predictor), .npy (sub-images, target info)|.csv|Detect moving objects (scoring method)|

 ### Example Files
-Due to the repository's capacity limit, only example files are included:
+Due to the repository's capacity limit, only following example files are included:
 - Only 4 FITS files out of 44 × 36 total.
 - Only 44 plant list files out of 44 × 36 total.
-- Only 1 sub-image dataset from 1 CCD out of 36 CCDs available.
+- Only 1 target file for the first CCD.
 - Only 2 models (MobileNet classification and regression).
-- Predicted values for sub-images of the first CCD.
+- CNN-predicted values for sub-images of the first CCD.
->>>>>>> cb1b983fa934ee32496cd493906b7eb684d9ba58